orestesleal/base64/README.md

 This ``C`` implementation tries to be compliant with ``rfc4648 <https://tools.ietf.org/html/rfc4648>``

 **base64.c** is the library file with the ``C implementation`` for all decoders and encoders (b16,b32 included), plus some useful functions.
-Every else are users of this library.
+Everybody else are users of this library.